Managing AI Agents as a Leader: The New Rules for Executives Who Have Humans and Machines on Their Team

 A year ago the conversation about AI in the workplace was mostly theoretical for most executives.
 Not anymore.

-In 2026 AI agents -- autonomous systems that execute multi-step tasks, coordinate workflows, make decisions within defined parameters, and interact with other systems without constant human supervision -- are live inside a significant and growing number of organisations.
+In 2026 AI agents, autonomous systems that execute multi-step tasks, coordinate workflows, make decisions within defined parameters, and interact with other systems without constant human supervision -- are live inside a significant and growing number of organizations.
 They are writing code, processing claims, qualifying leads, synthesising research, drafting communications, managing scheduling workflows, and executing a range of operational tasks that previously required human coordination.

 This is not a pilot programme or a future state.
 For many leaders reading this, it is already their current reality.